 Tapestry needles are blunt and have a large eye for the yarn.
 They usually come either straight or with a bent tip.
 I use both, but sometimes find the bent tip helpful when not using any shed tools.
 An extra long tapestry needle is also really helpful for when you are weaving on a loom without a shed.
 It allows you to go farther with less work!
 Learn more about the different types of tapestry needles HERE.

 To compress your weft while weaving you will need something to beat it down.
 You can use a beater made for weaving (more comfortable to hold, usually allows you to beat harder, and probably spaced correctly for your EPI) or just a common hair comb or fork you can find around your house.
+Learn more about the different types of tapestry beaters HERE.

 This fabric scissor and snip set also comes with a rotary fabric cutter – which is great for cutting strips of fabric to use as weft!
 Or you can use these adorable sheep scissors for snipping your yarn or embroidery threads.